Comment, Share - and Gain LinkedIn Authority!

 When it’s your job to post new stuff to your pages, you’re going to run out of ideas eventually.
 Reading someone else’s content and sharing it can provide a new well you can tap into.
 Use social media pages to generate fresh thoughts and ideas that you can use in the future.

-As a rule of thumb somewhere between 15 and 25 percent of your social feeds is acceptable for retweets and sharing.
-Give yourself a break – click like and share on this post!
+As a rule of thumb somewhere between 15 and 25 percent of your social feeds is acceptable for sharing.
+So give yourself a break – click like and share on this post!

 The documents posted on this Website contain external links or pointers to information created and maintained by other public and private organizations.
 These links and pointers are provided for the user’s convenience.
 Center for Performance Improvement does not control or guarantee the accuracy, relevance, timeliness or completeness of this outside information.
 The inclusion of links or pointers to particular items is not intended to reflect their importance, nor is it intended as an endorsement by or for the Center for Performance Improvement.